 Top companies across all industries have almost universally embraced the importance of making differentiated customer experiences (CX), yet the pharmacy experience still trails behind.
 The good news is that’s starting to change.
 Read More >

-By Julie Wajda, Product Manager
+By Julie Wajda, Product Development Manager

 So you’ve decided to move your contact center to the cloud.
 Great decision!
 But there are a few more choices to make, including which solution is right for you: SaaS or managed services.
 Read More >